 1. Is your evaluation report a genuine one

-Without getting into remorse read the report very carefully and find out whether the report has been created out of any personal enmity or it is professional.
+Without getting into remorse, read the report very carefully and find out whether the report has been created out of any personal enmity or it is professional.
 There can be some personal grudges with your boss on some issues that had landed in a bad performance review.
 In such a case, there is nothing much you can do except for fixing a meeting with your boss over a coffee table and discuss with him about the issues.
-If nothing concrete comes out then gracefully leave by placing your resignation letter on your boss’s mailbox or on the table.
+If nothing concrete comes out, then gracefully leave by placing your resignation letter on your boss’s mailbox or on the table.
 You know you have the capability in you to easily get a better job in some other company.
 On the contrary, if the remarks or report is genuine, it is something that needs to be worked upon or taken seriously.
-So start working on it, make an analysis of your performance, and fix the appointment with your boss and discuss with him about why and where things have gone wrong.
+So start working on it, make an analysis of your performance, and fix the appointment with your boss, and discuss with him why and where things have gone wrong.
 Try to convince him that you are worried about the negative report and sincerely want to work on it.

 Begin by understanding what your company/manager wants and try to comprehend the requirements.
 It is right to confess something in which you are lacking.
-Convince your boss that will work on all the possibilities and you would like to do things differently.
+Convince your boss that you will work on all the possibilities and you would like to do things differently.

 2. Keep yourself Calm and Composed

 It is very hard to keep restraint on emotional outbursts at this stage, but it is sensible to keep calm and so that you can focus on the required tasks and things you have heard about.
 If you show your anger, the boss would definitely think you are not interested in taking performance review feedback, and he won’t be able to help you overcome your shortcomings.
 Keeping cool and calm is a professional way to handle difficult feedback and to find ways to resolve the same.